elaverty/canvasPythonScripts/README.md

 # canvasPythonScripts

-This is a collection of all of the scripts I've borrowed, modified, and/or created to work with Canvas installations.
+This is a collection of some of the scripts I've borrowed, modified, and/or created to work with Canvas installations.